-The fund will offer up to \$25,000 per unit for a negotiated term at or below market rates to encourage development in Greater Jefferson County rather than metro areas where rents and sale prices are higher and higher margins can be attained.
+The fund offers up to \$25,000 per unit for a negotiated term at or below market rates to encourage development in Greater Jefferson County rather than metro areas where rents and sale prices are higher and higher margins can be attained.
 The affordable units might constitute the entirety of a construction project or may involve a negotiated number of affordable units set aside as part of a larger development.

-The program will be used by all types of residential housing developers.
+The program can be used by all types of residential housing developers.
 Live Local loan funds will make up a small percentage of the total financing for a housing development, but our hope is, when combined with other financial incentives, they will attract developers to build housing units right here in Greater Jefferson County.

-The fund currently has \$3 million, with the ultimate goal of \$10 million.
-It is expected to launch in August of 2023.
+Launched in August of 2023, the fund currently has \$5.5 million, with the ultimate goal of at least \$10 million.